Phytosome

-A phytosome is a complex of a natural active ingredient and a phospholipid - mostly lecithin.
+A phytosome is a complex formed by a natural active ingredient and a phospholipid.
+The most common example of a phytosome is lecithin.

-It is claimed that phytosome increases absorption of "conventional herbal extracts" or isolated active principles both topically as well as orally.
+Phytosomes are claimed to enhance the absorption of "conventional herbal extracts" or isolated active principles, both topically and orally.

 Complexation with phospholipids has been applied to a number of popular herbal extracts and active molecules including Ginkgo biloba extract, bilobalide isolated from Ginkgo biloba, silybin isolated from milk thistle (Silybum marianum), curcumin isolated from turmeric, and green tea extract (Camellia sinensis).